-Skipping exercises
+Skipping Workouts

 Skipping is an excellent exercise for the Heart and Lungs requiring minimal equipment, for gains in Cardiovascular fitness, balance and co-ordination.
 Combining skipping with a combination of strength / toning exercises, will provide you with a total body workout.